TeamProjectsReact/login-signup-react/README.md

 import { BrowserRouter, Route, Routes } from "react-router-dom";
-import SignIn from "./components/LoginSignUp/SignIn"; // Importing the Templete the created by run npm package import SignIn from "./components/LoginSignUp/SignUp"; // Importing the Templete the created by run npm package
+import SignIn from "./components/LoginSignUp/SignIn"; // Importing the Templete the created by run npm package

 export default function App() {
   return (